bigooze/bigooze.github.io/README.md

+# I'm trying to learn about web design for the first time and renew my portfolio
+Basically I'm a n00b but learning is fun!
+And because I'm not on social media, I needed a landing page for people to review my work, in the random-ass-offchance I got a referral or something.

-# Minimal Mistakes remote theme starter
+## Minimal Mistakes remote theme starter

 Click [**Use this template**](https://github.com/mmistakes/mm-github-pages-starter/generate) button above for the quickest method of getting started with the [Minimal Mistakes Jekyll theme](https://github.com/mmistakes/minimal-mistakes).